 - whether the scope of a paper is appropriate, too broad, or too narrow

-Graduate students from the School of Continuing studies are also welcome to visit either the Chicago or Evanston Graduate Writing Place with questions that require genre-specific knowledge.
+Graduate students from the School of Professional Studies are also welcome to visit either the Chicago or Evanston Graduate Writing Place with questions that require genre-specific knowledge.

 English Language Programs

 - Citation Style for Research Papers (APA, MLA, Turabian, Chicago and AMA)